opensrp/opensrp-client-growth-monitoring/README.md

 # Introduction

-This OpenSRP Module/app provides weight recording, updating, editing and charting capabilities.
-It also provides the **z-score** of a patient from their weight.
+This OpenSRP Module/app provides growthMonitoring recording, updating, editing and charting capabilities.
+It also provides the **z-score** of a patient from their growthMonitoring.

 # Features

 The app has the following features:

-1. It enables one to record the current or past weight
+1. It enables one to record the current or past growthMonitoring
-2. It enables one to edit a patient's weight record
+2. It enables one to edit a patient's growthMonitoring record
-3. It enables one to view the patient's weight over time on a graph
+3. It enables one to view the patient's growthMonitoring over time on a graph
 4. It enables one to view the **z-score**
-5. It enables one to determine a patient's weight status from the z-score
+5. It enables one to determine a patient's growthMonitoring status from the z-score

 # Z-Score

-The z-score is a score calculated from the weight & age of a patient to determine their weight status i.e. **overweight, underweight, average weight ...**
+The z-score is a score calculated from the growthMonitoring & age of a patient to determine their growthMonitoring status i.e. **overweight, underweight, average growthMonitoring ...**

 This score is calculated using values provided by WHO.